Tchernobill/Confluence/Locations/Isa's Container Unit.md

 The door opens into a small airlock-style entry created by installing a partial wall 1.5 meters inside the first container.
 This serves dual purposes: security and privacy for client meetings.
 The outer section functions as a reception area and showroom, while the inner space serves as private quarters.

 ### Showroom & Office (First Container)
-The front container has been converted into a sophisticated business space that projects confidence and discretion - essential qualities for an underground implant dealer.
+The front half of the container has been converted into a sophisticated business space that projects confidence and discretion - essential qualities for an underground implant dealer.
 Soft, warm LED lighting creates an atmosphere more reminiscent of an upscale medical clinic than a Stack dwelling.

 **Reception Area:**
 - Two comfortable chairs face each other across a low table made from polished salvaged metal